QUOTES-Reactions to the death of Rolling Stones drummer Charlie Watts | Entertainment

 "So saddened to hear about the passing of Charlie Watts.
 An absolute inspiration to a legion of drummers since the 1960s.
 A man of grace, style, dignity and composure."
 NILE RODGERS

 "Rest In Power #CharlieWatts RIP.
 You are a smooth brother.
 Thanks for all the great music."
-ROSEANNE CASH
+ROSANNE CASH

 "Tom T. Hall, Don Everly, and Charlie Watts in less than a week.
 This is a kick to the gut."
 STEVE VAN ZANDT